 Moscow – 2021

 Introduction

 Since the start of the third wave of democratization Sub-Saharan Africa has become a goldmine for democratization and modernization research due to a vast variety of regimes and conditions surrounding them.
 However, much of this diversity has not yet been explained from the perspective of party systems and elections.
-Understanding patterns and mechanisms of the select few democracies in the region, as well as predicting their evolution can prove crucial in expanding on democratic achievements throughout the whole continent of Africa.
-As competitive elections are at the core of the democratization process and from premodern times were thought of as protection against tyranny and misgovernance, advancing personal development of electors, and, ultimately, as means to the effective and legitimate government(Bovens et al. 2014; Eulau, Webb, and Gibbins 2020; Przeworski 2018), (Aldrich and Griffin 2010)(Klüver and Spoon 2016; Przeworski 2018)it is especially important to understand, why some countries managed to become modern-world democracies, while some descended into autocracies (Huntington 1993; Pomper 1967).
+Understanding patterns and mechanisms of the select few democracies in the region can prove crucial in expanding on democratic achievements throughout the continent of Africa and beyond.

-Africa’s road to democracy and freedom has no doubt been a bumpy ride.
-When colonizers came to the continent to build settlements and enslave the population, they faced tribal patrimonial societies, which will rebel against their conquerors only several centuries after.
-But even then, the fight was not over.
-Systems, that the English, French, and others developed to keep the colonies in check largely ignored the population’s rights and benefited the white colonists.
-So, when the metropolises left, some of their elites stayed back to ensure the survival of colonial institutions and laws.
-This was the case in South Africa, marked by the apartheid regime.
-Only at the end of the XXth century was this barbaric regime ended, opening democratic possibilities not only for South Africa but for all of Africa.
-Thirty years later, we are still trying to understand ways, in which colonial rule influenced both functional and dysfunctional regimes in sub-Saharan Africa.
+Competitive elections are at the core of the democratization process.
+From premodern times, they were thought of as protection against tyranny and misgovernance, and ultimately, as means to the effective and legitimate government, accountable to its citizens (Bovens et al. 2014; Eulau, Webb, and Gibbins 2020; Przeworski 2018).
+Political parties, on the other hand, are commonly used as the simplest measurement of a country’s regime, as it ultimately brings a political system to an equilibrium (Aldrich and Griffin 2010).
+We must also acknowledge that competitiveness in party systems is closely linked to electoral competitiveness as they both appeal to voters and their ideological and policy preferences (Klüver and Spoon 2016; Przeworski 2018).
+This points to the interconnection between electoral and parliamentary politics and establishes a relationship to regime outcomes.
+It is especially important to understand why some countries managed to become modern-world democracies, while some descended into autocracies from the perspective of party politics, as this approach connects voters with institutions (parties themselves, voting rules, etc), and with specific contexts within a political system, like ethnic fragmentation, colonial past and other features.

-The dream of “democratization by elections”, which was largely popular at the beginning of Huntington’s third way of democratization, may not seem to have paid off due to the rise of competitive authoritarianism and hybrid regimes (Diamond 2002; Levitsky and Way 2002)(Bleck and van de Walle 2018; Bogaards 2013; Rakner and van der Walle 2009) at first, but recent works suggest that it may be too soon to call its death (Diamond 2002; Huntington 1993; Levitsky and Way 2002b).
-The overall quality of elections and stabilization of regimes has been increasing since the end of the Cold War and is still increasing in Africa (Ham and Lindberg 2019).
-African context is unique from a theoretical standpoint because over the years multiple researchers found a strong positive association between introduced competitive elections and democratization, from the classic work of Staffan Lindberg to the recent Edgell et all empirical tests.
-(Edgell et al. 2018; Ham and Lindberg 2019; Howard and Roessler 2006; Lindberg 2006).
-It is also puzzling in a sense that not much has changed since the late 1990s, due to presidentialism and what Van der Walle and Bleck call liability of newness, which corresponds with the rise of dominant-party and single-party regimes (Bleck and van de Walle 2018).(Bogaards 2013)
+The dream of “democratization by elections”, which was largely popular at the beginning of Huntington’s third way of democratization, haven’t paid off due not only to the initial rise of competitive authoritarianism and hybrid regimes (Diamond 2002; Levitsky and Way 2002) but because of the lack of substantive progress and overall continuity tendencies in autocracies as well as democracies (Bleck and van de Walle 2018; Bogaards 2013; Rakner and van der Walle 2009).
+African context is unique from a theoretical standpoint because over the years multiple researchers found a strong positive association between introduced competitive elections and democratization, from the classic work of Staffan Lindberg to the recent Edgell et all empirical tests (Edgell et al. 2018; Ham and Lindberg 2019; Howard and Roessler 2006; Lindberg 2006).
+But as the overall quality of elections and stabilization of regimes has been increasing since the end of the Cold War and is still increasing in Africa (Ham and Lindberg 2019), democratization is rarely the result of these processes.
+It is a puzzle in a sense that not much has changed since the late 1990s, due to presidentialism and what Van der Walle and Bleck call ‘liability of newness’.
+These, in turn, correspond with the rise of dominant-party and single-party regimes (Bleck and van de Walle 2018).
+Prominent works also point to the much-needed differentiation between dominant, single-party, and multiparty systems in researching the effects of elections on democratization (Bogaards 2013).
+But as far as these distinctions go, the line between democratic and autocratic countries blur.